egdbear/simple-chat/README.md

 ```

 ### Fill the database
-You should manually add rooms to database by uncommenting piece of code inside `server.js` file in root.
+You should manually add rooms to database by uncommenting piece of code inside `server/server.js` file.

 ### Run mongo in background